We may earn money or products from the companies mentioned in this post.

 Your kids won’t miss candy

 Fast-forward to today, and we continue the tradition of nearly candy-less Easters.
 You know what?
 My kids don’t care.
 They love spending time with family, looking for baskets, (plastic) eggs, and finding the treasures inside.
-Sometimes that includes toys, stuffed animals, and today, it even includes small amounts of chocolate (Enjoy Life has some great GFDF choices), organic jelly beans and some other treats which are now better tolerated.
+Sometimes that includes toys, stuffed animals, money, and today, it even includes small amounts of chocolate (Enjoy Life has some great gluten and dairy free choices), organic jelly beans and some other treats which are now better tolerated.

 Trust your instincts

 So, take a deep breath.
 Let go of tradition.
 It’s going to be OK.
+People will judge.
 Let the comments roll off of your back (hard as it may be) and trust in yourself.
 Whatever is right for your family, for your kiddo – it’s OK.